 - Tell the students that the rules of the exercise are simple.
 Each person must have his or her feet on the ground inside a circle (and if it’s a language classroom, they must speak in the target language).

-Tell them that the game begins now (and say it will emphasis and urgency so they feel like it’s a race).
+Tell them that the game begins now.
+Say it with emphasis and urgency so they feel like it’s a race.
 Most likely, they will run to get to the biggest circle first and will run around finding a circle.
 Once they are all in a circle, take 1-2 of the smaller circles away.
 These students will start sharing circles.
 Once everyone is in a circle again, take away some more circles.
 Keep repeating this process, but be sure that the large circle is always one of the ones left.

 They’ll start squeezing more and more people into the circles.
 Depending on the age of your students, this may really test them – they’ll have to get close to other students and they’ll have to start working together.
 They will realize that they must include everyone.